 Return of the Kinky King.

-This spring will see Friedrich Liechtenstein, professional flâneur, ornamental hermit and Berlin's most enigmatic entertainer, release a long gestating and highly personal opus of the heart; the prized family silver of his oeuvre.
+This summer saw Friedrich Liechtenstein, professional flâneur, ornamental hermit and Berlin's most enigmatic entertainer, release a long gestating and highly personal opus of the heart; the prized family silver of his oeuvre.

 Jaded by Berlin's night-life, the singer and storyteller par excellence dreams his way to the heart of Europe, the Monaco of the Alps.